Biological Pollutants' Impact on Indoor Air Quality

 Explains indoor biological pollution, health effects of biological pollutants and how to control their growth and buildup.
 One third of all structures have damp conditions that may encourage development of pollutants such as mold and bacteria, which can cause allergic reactions - including asthma - and spread infectious diseases.
 Describes corrective measures for achieving moisture control and cleanliness.
 This brochure was prepared by the American Lung Association and the U.S. Consumer Product Safety Commission.

-Fact Sheet - Flood Cleanup: Avoiding Indoor Air Quality Problems
+Fact Sheet - Flood Cleanup: Protecting Indoor Air Quality

 Discusses steps to take when cleaning and repairing a home after flooding.
 Excess moisture in the home is cause for concern about indoor air quality primarily because it provides breeding conditions for microorganisms.
 This fact sheet provides tips to avoid creating indoor air quality problems during cleanup.
 EPA 402-F-93-005, Revised October 2003